dannng/dannng.github.io/docs/background.markdown

 ## Get Involved
-We warmly welcome new members and encourage anyone who is interested in this work to get involved by [filling out our survey](https://cornell.ca1.qualtrics.com/jfe/form/SV_eXvXalQIWRhRKNE) to be added to our announcement listserv.
+We warmly welcome new members and encourage anyone who is interested in our work.
+If you have a project that you think aligns with DANNNG and its work, join us!
+[Sign up for our announcement listserv](https://cornell.ca1.qualtrics.com/jfe/form/SV_eXvXalQIWRhRKNE) to be alerted of upcoming meetings.
 Our [Community Agreement](https://dannng.github.io/community-agreement.html) governs our work.